Jump to content

 Knowledge

-• primarily contemporary Scandinavian children's literature the main principles of dialogic teaching and learning
+• have acquired basic knowledge of primarily contemporary Scandinavian children's literature the main principles of dialogic teaching and learning

-• key ecocritical concepts
+• have acquired knowledge of key ecocritical concepts

 Skills

-• facilitate primary school students’ participation in reading, writing and explorative talks related to children’s literature and students’ texts in various genres and modalities
+• can facilitate primary school students’ participation in reading, writing and explorative talks related to children’s literature and students’ texts in various genres and modalities

-• academic writing
+• can practice academic writing

 General competence